matthew-gigl-db/helper-notebooks/README.md

 # databricks-setup
-Notebooks To Help Various Databricks Setup Steps for Users or Admins
+Notebooks To Help Users or Admins with Various Databricks Setup Steps